carltondickson/guzzle-docs/plugins/cache-plugin.rst

 Normalizing requests for caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the ``cache.key_filter`` parameter if you wish to strip certain headers or query string parameters from your
+Use the ``cache.key_filter`` parameter if you wish to strip certain query string parameters from your
 request before creating a unique hash for the request.
-This parameter can be useful if you send a special authorization
+This parameter can be useful if your requests have query
-header that changes based on the date, but still wish to cache the responses of those requests.
-The cache.key_filter
+string values that cause each request URL to be unique (thus preventing a cache hit).
+The ``cache.key_filter``
-format can contain a list of ``query`` and ``header`` values to remove from the request hash.
-You are not required to
+format is simply a comma separated list of query string values to remove from the URL when creating a cache key.
-specify both a query or header list, and either list can contain one or more keys to ignore.
-For example, here we are
-saying that the ``a`` and ``q`` query string variables and the ``Date`` header should be ignored when generating a
+For example, here we are saying that the ``a`` and ``q`` query string variables should be ignored when generating a
-hash key for the request:
+cache key for the request:

 .. code-block:: php

-    $request->getParams()->set('cache.key_filter', 'query=a, q; header=Date, Host');
+    $request->getParams()->set('cache.key_filter', 'a, q');

 Other options
 ~~~~~~~~~~~~~